 Matt completed his Master's thesis on "Decision tree classification of dambo wetlands using remotely sensed multispectral and topographic data" in 2008.
 He is Director, Multifamily at PEG Development in Provo

 Scott completed his Master's thesis on "Evaluating the effects of spatial resolution on hyperspectral fire detection and temperature retrieval" in June, 2011.
 Scott is now works at the National Geospatial Intelligence Agency.

 Ran completed his Ph.D. on remote sensing vegetation recovery after wildfire and tamarisk beetle disturbance in 2015.
 His dissertation was titled "Study of two vegetation-related disturbances (beetle herbivory and wildfire) in the Western United States using optical remote sensing."
-He is currently a postdoctoral researcher at Brookhaven National Lab, he has started as an Assistant Professor at Huazhong Agricultural University in Wuhan, China.
+After two years as a post-doc at Brookhaven National Lab, he has started as an Assistant Professor at Huazhong Agricultural University in Wuhan, China.

 Ashely finished her Master's thesis, "Understanding the relationships between fire, climate, and population in Central Uganda from 1990-2010" in Fall 2012.
 Since defending her thesis, she has embarked on a new career in GIS in Houston, Texas.

 Yi finished his dissertation on "New physical foundations for remote sensing estimation of live fuel moisture content and fire danger" in 2014.
-After a short stint as a postdoc in the CSTARS Lb at UC Davis, he is now an Assistant Professor at University of Nebraska Lincoln.
+After several years at Brown University, he is now an Assistant Professor at University of Nebraska Lincoln.